mihaelamaleeva/Getting-and-Cleaning-Data-Course-Project/Codebook.md

 1. Download the zip file from : https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
-2. Unrar on your computer and import the data in R Global Enviroment
+2. Unzip the folder and extract the needed tables listed below.

 The Rptojectcleaningdata.R script performs the following: